Orlando Sex Crime Attorney

 Definitions of the Different Sex Crimes

 Sexual Battery or Rape – Unconsensual oral, anal, or vaginal physical penetration or union with the sexual organ of a person; or unconsensual oral, anal, or vaginal penetration of another person with any object.
 Sexual battery is a federal offense.
 If convicted, you will receive a prison sentence of at least 9 years and up to life.
 If you are an adult over 18 years old who is convicted of sexual battery of a child under 12, this is a capitol felony, and you will be given a mandatory life sentence without parole.
-If the adult is under 18 years old and the victim is under 12 years old, then it is considered a life felony, which means at least 40 years in prison with the possibility of life in prison.
+If the person is under 18 years old and the victim is under 12 years old, then they will be tried as a juvenile unless charges are filed in an adult court.

 Unlawful Sexual Activity with a Minor or Statutory Rape – Sexual activity with a child older than 12, but younger than 16; or encouraging, forcing, or enticing a child older than 12, but younger than 16 to engage in Sadomasochistic Abuse, Sexual Bestiality, Prostitution, or any other act involving sexual activity.
 The maximum prison sentence is 15 years, and the minimum prison sentence is 7 and a half years.